-Within the last 15 years more than 89,000 structures - including homes and residences - were destroyed by wildfires.
+Within the last 17 years more than 97,000 structures - including homes and residences - were destroyed by wildfires.
+In 2022 there have been 49,753 fires so far, that’s 5,392 more compared to 2021.
 Wildfires themselves aren’t new, but over the last decade, they have been increasing in prevalence, particularly in areas that are prone to drought such as California.
 With the latest report on climate change predicting more heat and droughts, homeowners are increasingly looking for ways to protect their homes.

 These trends are concerning on a number of levels.
 With many states reporting wildfires each year, as well as many homeowners wondering what they may be able to do to help reduce their risk and mitigate some of the enormous costs associated with rebuilding, home buyers may also start to seek homes that are built with wildfire danger prevention in mind.

-The graphic above shows how many structures (homes and businesses) have been destroyed by wildfire since 2005 to 2020, represented by the house icons that appear in red.
-The number of structures destroyed has been trending upwards, with the notable exception of 2019.
+The graphic above shows how many structures (homes and businesses) have been destroyed by wildfire from 2005 to 2022, represented by the house icons that appear in red.
 In 2018 alone, more than 20,000 homes and businesses were destroyed by wildfires, with an additional nearly 18,000 destroyed in 2020.

-This begs the question: to what extent does building in fire prone areas contribute to the spread of the disaster?
+A report by UN Environment Programme predicts that the number of wildfires will increase by 50% by the year 2100.
+With this in mind, it is worth considering to what extent building in fire prone areas contributes to the spread of the disaster.
 To gain an accurate understanding of this we spoke to Professor John Bailey at Oregon State University who shared that,

 "This would be a minor contributor to wildfire spread (the big picture 100,000-acre landscape blow-ups) but a major contributor to spread and destruction within a community.
 Those first structures to start burning during an incident produce a lot of heat to ignite nearby structures (in higher density neighborhoods) and a lot of embers that go sailing downwind to other structures."